DiscipleTools/disciple-tools-mobile-app/README.md

 - Modular component design to mirror D.T Post Types and Fields, and dynamically respond to API changes, and support plugins
 - Custom Hooks - map well to REST endpoints
 - SWR (stale-while-revalidate), also meets requirement for background fetching, onFocus fetching (prevent stale data on refocus of app)
-- Redux vs. Context - Redux enables Persistence (plus Flux pattern is nice)
+- Redux AND Context - Redux handles any persisted state, and Context is in-memory, runtime app state
-- Skeletons vs. Spinners
+- Prefer Skeletons to Spinners, except for Button Actions
-- Minimize 3rd party dependencies where possible (even if a noticeable impact to UI/UX, so long as minor impact)
+- Minimize 3rd party dependencies where possible (eg, implement own Login form validation vs. something like Formik).
+Purpose: long-term maintenance (since this is an OSS project with volunteers), fewer library preference debates, less app bloat
-- "Over-use" SecureStore - in addition to obvious values like PIN, password, we also store URL/domain, username (if user specifies to 'Remember Login Details', then we also keep URL/domain, username in Redux as before)
+- SecureStore - in addition to obvious values like PIN, password, we also store URL/domain, username (if user specifies to 'Remember Login Details', then we also keep URL/domain, username in Redux as before)
-- Component Library: Native Base (may switch to React Native Paper?)
+- Component Library: Native Base (v2, but v3 upgrade planned for v1.10+ release)
-- (Coming soon) Themes with fallback to D.T logo(s) and color scheme
+- Expo libraries should be imported via Hooks, not directly into components (or Screens)
+- Screens should not use styles (Screens should use components which use styles) ??

 ## Installation (Development)